 Potentially, there are strategies available to avoid real estate transfer tax, eg if a company is acquired by two independent buyers.

-The Stamp Duty Ordinance has been further amended recently to revert the AVD rates on certain instruments dealing with non-residential property from the rates under Part 2 of Scale 1 to the rates under Scale 2.
+For non-residential property, the Stamp Duty Ordinance was amended in 2020 to revert the AVD rates from the rates under Part 2 of Scale 1 to the rates under Scale 2.
 Following the passing of the Stamp Duty (Amendment) Ordinance 2021, deemed to be effective from 26 November 2020, unless otherwise provided, any instrument executed on or after 26 November 2020 for the sale and purchase or transfer of non-residential property will be subject to AVD at the Scale 2 rates, while any instrument executed on or after 23 February 2013 but before 26 November 2020 for the sale and purchase or transfer of non-residential property remain to be subject to AVD at the Part 2 of Scale 1 rates.

 There are a number of exceptions to the application of the 15% AVD rates (in which case, the Scale 2 AVD rates apply instead):